peterpeterparker/web-social-share/readme.md

 # Web Social Share

-Web Social Share is a web component to share urls and content on social networks
+Web Social Share is a web component to share urls and content on social networks.

-The component will present a dialog which will contains the different sharing options you selected
+The component will present a dialog which will contains the different sharing options you selected.

 [![GitHub](https://img.shields.io/badge/version-2.0.0-blue.svg)](https://github.com/fluster/web-social-share)
 [![npm](https://img.shields.io/npm/dm/web-social-share.svg)]()